 China Packing List: What We’d Pack Again Next Time

-Suitcase or Backpack?
+Suitcase or Trekking Backpack

 China is a very accessible country, so traveling with a suitcase is convenient as most public spaces have elevators and escalators.